meta-bureau/mashafund/README.md

 2 Run npm install at the root of the project

 ### For development
-npm run dev or vite
+npm run dev or vite dev

 #### For build
 npm run build or vite build